acend/kubernetes-basics-training/content/en/docs/09/04/_index.md

 {{< highlight yaml >}}{{< readfile file="content/en/docs/09/04/javaconfig.yaml" >}}{{< /highlight >}}

-## Taks {{% param sectionnumber %}}.2: Attach the ConfigMap to a Container
+## Task {{% param sectionnumber %}}.2: Attach the ConfigMap to a Container

 Next, we want to make a ConfigMap accessible for a Container.
 There are basically the following possibilities to achieve {{% onlyWhenNot openshift %}}[this](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){{% /onlyWhenNot %}}{{% onlyWhen openshift %}}[this](https://docs.openshift.com/container-platform/latest/builds/builds-configmaps.html#builds-configmaps-consuming-configmap-in-pods){{% /onlyWhen %}}

 * ConfigMap properties as environment variables in a Deployment
-* Command line arguments via environment variables
+* Command-line arguments via environment variables
 * Mounted as volumes in the container

 In this example, we want the file to be mounted as a volume inside the Container.